 What is a good starting point for a marketing strategy?

 As your brand grows, so does your reach, your potential responses from your customers.
-By having a marketing strategy, and a clear definition of where you envision for the companies end goal, you pave the path for a simple guided plan to success.
+Certainly, by having a marketing strategy, and a clear definition of where you envision for the companies end goal, you pave the path for a simple guided plan to success.

 Here are five quick thoughts you should consider in your current journey as a small business start-up.